5 Best Drywall Taping Tools in 2022

 • Mud can be loaded in one hand

-• Both right-handed and left-handed styles are available
+• Both for right-handed and left-handed users

 • The side handle is adjustable

-• Very efficient in mud controlling
+• Very efficient in mud-controlling

 • Good mudflow setting